 Collective is a fascinating site with a rich history of astronomy, time-keeping and, more recently, art.
 Join us for a guided tour and we’ll share some of the remarkable stories, discoveries, and personalities which have shaped Calton Hill and made their influence felt across the globe over the past 200 years.

 Due to Coronavirus safety measures and the difficulty of maintaining distancing in some of our spaces, tours are currently limited to one household or bubble (maximum of 10 people).
 This does mean we can personalise your tour and answer all of your questions!

 On the tour you’ll explore the historic and contemporary architecture, including William Playfair’s iconic Observatory and the first new buildings to be constructed on Calton Hill in over a century (recently short-listed for the Best Building in Scotland award).

-We’ll take a closer look at the telescopes and astronomical instruments on site, including the original 1831 ‘transit’ telescope, and tell the story of how they allowed sailors to accurately navigate around the world and led to the introduction of Edinburgh’s One O'Clock time-ball and gun.
+We’ll take a closer look at the telescopes and astronomical instruments on site, including the original 1831 ‘transit’ telescope, and tell the story of how they allowed sailors to accurately navigate around the world, enabling Scotland's imperial expansion, and led to the introduction of Edinburgh’s One O'Clock time-ball and gun.

 Finally we’ll bring you up to date with details of our recent redevelopment of the City Observatory into a centre for contemporary art, inviting artists based in Scotland and internationally to discover and engage with this unique site in new ways.
 The tour will end with a free takeaway tea/filter coffee from our Kiosk, courtesy of restaurant partners The Lookout by Gardener's Cottage.